cadence-day/docs/docs/faq/encryption.md

 Exported data includes:
 - All activities and time logs
 - Notes and reflections (decrypted)
-- Chat history
 - Custom activities and preferences

 ## Can Cadence employees see my data?

 **Encrypted data**: No!
-Your notes, reflections, and chat history are encrypted end-to-end.
+Your notes, reflections are encrypted end-to-end.
 Even our employees cannot decrypt this information.

 **Activity data**: We can see anonymized activity patterns for debugging and improving the app, but we never access or share personally identifiable information.